eyulf/alexgardner.id.au/_posts/2022-01-09-home-lab-refresh-hypervisor.md

 ## Ansible

-I've settled on using Ansible to perform the majority of the configuration for the non transiant servers within the refreshed Homelab, Hypervisors included.
-I've published the [intial Ansible configuration][ansible-commit] that I used to setup KVM on these hosts.
-With this config, setting up a new SSH ready KVM node was quite easy.
+I've settled on using Ansible to perform the majority of the configuration for the non transient servers within the refreshed Homelab, Hypervisors included.
+I've published the [initial Ansible configuration][ansible-commit] that I used to set-up KVM on these hosts.
+With this configuration, setting up a new SSH ready KVM node was quite easy.

 ```
-$ ansible-playbook kvm-hypervisors.yml -i production -l kvm3
+[user@workstation ansible]$ ansible-playbook kvm-hypervisors.yml -i production -l kvm3

 PLAY [kvm_hypervisors] ************************************************************************************************